mlatcl/mlfc/slides/diagrams/ml/kmeans_clustering_008.md

-Iteration 6: Update centres to mean of assigned points
+Iteration 3: Update assignments to centres